-Table E4 pools the post-2011 years of the main results into a single coefficient, as in Equation 4.
-Averaging across 2011 to 2015, there is a 1.5 percent reduction in overall admissions and a 2.2 percent reduction in short stay admissions relative to the pre-period.
+admissions and a 2.2 percent reduction in short stay admissions relative to the pre-period.
 Table E5 considers heterogeneity across different hospital characteristics.
 Rural, for-profit, smaller, and non-chain hospitals are more responsive to audits.
-The increase in medical necessity checking software is driven by hospitals who do not have the software installed in 2010.
+The increase in medical necessity checking software is driven by hospitals that do not have the software installed in 2010.
 Appendix Section B explores the robustness of the results to instrumenting for the share of claims that are denied rather than just audited, using varying bandwidths to define the hospital sample, excluding hospitals that are very close to the border, using alternative instruments for audit rate, removing individual states or neighbor comparison groups, and running a placebo test using state borders in the interior of each RAC region.

 Discussion The results from the hospital-level analysis show that auditing saved money for Medicare by deterring unnecessary admissions, but the cost of identifying these admissions fell on hospitals.
-A back-of-the-envelope calculation comparing the total government savings to the compliance costs finds that for every \$1,000 in savings between 2011 and 2015, hospitals spent \$216 in compliance costs.
-Using the coefficients from Table 3 and Figure D12 for a one percentage point increase in audit rate, I calculate that the present discounted value
+A back-of-the-envelope calculation comparing the total government savings with the compliance costs finds that for every \$1,000 in savings between 2011 and 2015, hospitals spent \$216 in compliance costs.
+Using the coefficients from Table 3 and Figure D12 for a one percentage point increase in the audit rate, I calculate that the present discounted value of total government savings between 2011 and 2015 for the median hospital is \$2.08 million in 2021 dollars (including savings from deterred admissions and reclaimed payments minus the contingency fee).
+The present discounted value of compliance costs associated with a one percentage point increase in the audit rate is about \$450,000.
+Over 90 percent of government savings from the RAC program are from deterred admissions, rather than reclaimed payments from prior admissions.
+19